Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Towards Seamless Inter-Slice Mobility -- Key Challenges and Research Directions

-\textit{\textbf{Timely Slice Selection and Inter-Slice Handover Triggering:}} For an efficient inter-slice handover operation, it is critical that a suitable target slice is decided in a timely manner, and handover is triggered to the target slice at a precise instance (i.e., neither too early, nor too late).
+\textit{\textbf{Timely Slice Selection and Inter-Slice Handover Triggering:}} For an efficient inter-slice handover operation, it is critical that a suitable target slice is decided in a timely manner, and handover is triggered to the target slice at a precise instant (i.e., neither too early, nor too late).
 Both these are complex challenges considering the dynamics of a network-sliced environment.
-This complexity becomes evident when the target slices are orchestrated based on dynamically shared resources.
+This complexity becomes more evident when the candidate slices are orchestrated based on dynamically shared resources.
 A powerful approach to address these challenges is to use data analytics, which paves the way to apply machine learning techniques.
-To this end, the network data analytics information from the standard NWDAF function may be utilized.
-To ensure the selection of a suitable target slice, key parameters, characteristics, prevailing conditions of the candidate slices, and the preferences of users and operators may be taken into consideration.
-In this direction, certain machine learning algorithms from supervised learning, and reinforcement learning may be used, which are now being increasing employed to address such problems \cite{NetSlicingAutomation, MLSDNSurvey, MLOpNETsSurvey}.
+Several machine learning techniques have already been proposed which can effectively predict parameters such as network delay, loss rate, jitter, throughput etc. \cite{MLSDNSurvey}.
+Based on these predicted values, a suitable target slice among several candidate slices can be selected and time-to-handover towards it can also be determined.